dolmades/dolmades-cli/README.md

 ## Fixing issues

-As of now for many games the installation procedure fails or the installled game won't work properly.
+As of now for many games the installation procedure fails or the installed game won't work properly.
-The goal of dolmades is to make it easy to find and apply fixes.
+The goal of dolmades is to make it easy to find and apply fixes to the generated Dolmadefile in such cases.
-Those can be made available by including them into the generated dolmade file.

 First we need to figure out interactively what needs to be done:
 ```